-All the people who used to say that last one are in their sixties and seventies now, and refuse to trust anyone over 95, but that’s because 95 year olds are notoriously untrustworthy.
+All the people who used to say that last are in their 60s and 70s now, and refuse to trust anyone over 95, but that’s because 95 year-olds are notoriously untrustworthy.

-My Elderly Aunt is sure that knowing all these old sayings will help when you’re trying to decide whether to take five hundred wooden nickels from some shifty-eyed stranger in payment for the exercise machine that you listed on the Internet.
+My Elderly Aunt is sure that knowing all these old sayings will help when we’re trying to decide whether to take five hundred wooden nickels from some shifty-eyed stranger in payment for the exercise machine that we listed on the Internet.

 My advice is to never take any money made of something that can be whittled down to make change, or will give you splinters when you sit on it in the cushions of the couch.

 Young people don’t know old adages (which are the same things as proverbs except more educated), because they are learning to speak in initials and we have to ask them what they mean by LMAOROTF, or ICFMSAIMMC.